 Metals

 Most of the heavy metals considered (As, Cd, Cr, Cu, Hg, Ni, Pb, Se, Zn and V) are normally released as compounds (e.g. oxides, chlorides) in association with particulates.
-Only Hg and Se are at least partly present in the vapour phase.
-The content of heavy metals in coal is normally several orders of magnitude higher than in oil (except occasionally for Ni and V in heavy fuel oil) and in natural gas.
+Only Hg, As and Se are at least partly present in the vapour phase.
+The content of heavy metals in coal is normally several orders of magnitude higher than in oil products (except occasionally for Ni and V in heavy fuel oil) .
 For natural gas emissions of mercury and arsenic are relevant.
 During the combustion of coal, particles undergo complex changes which lead to vaporisation of volatile elements.
-The rate of volatilisation of heavy metal compounds depends on fuel characteristics (e.g. concentrations in coal, fraction of inorganic components, such as calcium) and on technology characteristics (e.g. type of boiler, operation mode).
+The rate of volatilisation of heavy metal compounds depends on fuel characteristics (e.g. concentrations in coal, fraction of inorganic components, such as calcium) and on technology characteristics (e.g. type of boiler, operation mode, abatement technology).

 Controls